thaibault/documentation-website/readme.md

 Use case
 --------

-This is my central development for all of my documentation or project presentation web pages.
+Here's my website development hosted (no security by obscurity :-)).
+See the gh-pages branch for the page load optimized version.

 <!-- region vim modline